Vallu368/rfidreader/README.md

 - Read the error log

-- Read the action log (Everything action done from the RFID Manager)
+- Read the action log (Every action done from the RFID Manager)

 - Log out everyone currently logged in through the scanner for debugging purposes